radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/03-tuning-tips-for-specific-types-of-backend-data-sources.md

 description: Deployment and Tuning Guide
 ---

-# Chapter 3: Tuning Tips for Specific Types of Backend Data Sources in the RadiantOne Federated Identity Service
+# Tuning Tips for Specific Types of Backend Data Sources in the RadiantOne Federated Identity Service

 There are three approaches to creating virtual views from the Main Control Panel.
 The Wizards tab, the Context Builder tab, and the Directory Namespace tab.
 Although the tuning parameters are typically the same no matter which tab you use, the location to set the parameter may be different.
 This chapter describes the possible tuning parameters and how to configure them depending on which tool you used to create the virtual views.